-View all Master Programs in German in Asia 2017/2018
+View all Master Programs in German in Asia 2018

 The specialty of the French language operates about 19 years at the faculty of International Relations and Foreign Languages.Currently, 55 students study the French language in the I-IV courses.
-The specialty of German language was established in 1999-2000 academic year and 15 students were accepted to the specialty at the same year. [+]
+The specialty of the German language was established in 1999-2000 academic year and 15 students were accepted to the specialty in the same year. [+]